Commodore 16 & Plus 4 8501 to 6510 CPU conversion

 With the 6510 and replacement EPROM installed, the C16 & Plus 4 will work as before.
 The only thing that has been lost is the ability for the computer to stop the tape deck.
 Which is not a problem for most games, as once they have loaded the tape will simply go to the end and stop.
 If a program requires further loads, the tape must be stopped manually.

 I have added a small link to my board to enable the tape deck’s motor to run.
 If fitted the motor on the tape deck will always run, even if the play, rewind or fast forward are not pressed.
 In most cases this is not a problem.
-If you don’t have a tape deck plugged in, then it does not matter.
+If you don’t have a tape deck plugged in, then it doesn’t matter.

 A diode can be added to the motherboard on both the C16 and Plus 4 which will enable the cassette motor to only run when play, rewind or fast forward are pressed.